Dealerpriest/future-remote/README.md

 # run
 make sure both myo and sphero is connected (and paired) appropriately. find the name of the serialport to sphero.
+How to do that can be read here: [https://github.com/orbotix/sphero.js#connecting-to-spherosprk]
 ```
 PORT=insertSerialportToSpheroHere node index.js
 ```